jetillinghast/reshaped_test_01/README.md

 ## 🙏 Acknowledgments

+- **GitHub Copilot** - This entire project was built with the assistance of GitHub Copilot within VS Code, demonstrating the power of AI-assisted development
 - **Reshaped Team** - For the amazing UI component library
 - **Vite Team** - For the incredible build tool
 - **React Team** - For the fantastic framework
+- **Alpha Vantage** - For providing the stock market data API
 - **Lucide** - For the beautiful icons

 ---

-**Built with ❤️ to showcase the power of modern React and Reshaped UI**
+**Built with ❤️ and GitHub Copilot to showcase the power of modern React and Reshaped UI**